-control processes (Healey et al., 2019).
-In a serious challenge to Retrieved Context Theory, some work has found that when subjects are not expecting a memory test, the TCE is greatly reduced even though overall recall remains high (Healey, 2018; Nairne, Cogdill, & Lehman, 2017).
-It is unclear if this pattern of substantial recalls paired with a very small TCE in incidental encoding is consistent with the prediction of Retrieved Context Theory that these measures should be coupled-if not, the theory would be all but falsified, and the results would instead support an account which attributes the TCE entirely to strategic control processes.
+Here, we consider one particularly diagnostic situation: incidental encoding.
+Retrieved context theory makes the strong prediction that under incidental encoding, successful recall of items should be accompanied by a TCE.
+Moreover, a formal model of the theory should be able to precisely fit the size and shape of the effect (Healey, 2018).
+Conversely, many other theories predict little or no TCE under incidental encoding, such as those which posit that temporal information is only encoded through intentional use of control processes (Healey et al., 2019).
+In a serious challenge to retrieved context theory, some work has found that when participants are not expecting a memory test, the TCE is greatly reduced even though overall recall remains high (Healey, 2018; Nairne et al., 2017).
+It is unclear if this pattern of substantial recalls paired with a very small TCE in incidental encoding is consistent with the prediction of retrieved context theory that these measures should be coupled-if not, the theory would be all but falsified, and the results would instead support an account which attributes the TCE entirely to strategic control processes.

-We argue that for Retrieved Context Theory to be fully compatible with the incidental TCE, three criteria must be met: 1) a TCE must be present under incidental encoding at both short and long timescales, 2) a model of Retrieved Context Theory must be able to simultaneously fit not only the incidental TCE, but also the number of items recalled, and 3) the nature of the incidental TCE must be consistent with being generated by a context reinstatement mechanism.
-We elaborate on each of these criteria below.
+We argue that for retrieved context theory to be fully compatible with the incidental TCE, three criteria must be met: (a) a TCE must be present under incidental encoding at both short and long timescales, (b) a model of retrieved context theory must be able to simultaneously fit not only the incidental TCE, but also the number of items recalled, and (c) the nature of the incidental TCE must be consistent with being generated by a context reinstatement mechanism.
+We elaborate on each of these criteria subsequently.

-Timescale similarity
+Timescale Similarity

-Retrieved Context Theory predicts that temporal contiguity should occur across timescales (Howard, 2004); a TCE should occur, to some degree, regardless of the time passing between item presentations.
+Retrieved context theory predicts that temporal contiguity should occur across timescales (Howard, 2004); a TCE should occur, to some degree, regardless of the time passing between item presentations.
 The context drift mechanism entails that, in almost all situations, the similarity of the mental contexts associated with any two items is correlated with the relative temporal distance between them.
 The absolute time passing between item presentations should not change this.
-Items studied 1 second apart will be associated with more similar contexts than items studied 10 seconds apart.
-Similarly, items studied 10 seconds apart will be associated with more similar contexts than those studied 100 seconds apart.
+Items studied 1 s apart will be associated with more similar contexts than items studied 10 s apart.
+Similarly, items studied 10 s apart will be associated with more similar contexts than those studied 100 s apart.
 Many other memory models would not predict this timescale similarity (Healey et al., 2019).
-For example, theories based on binding in a short-term buffer (e.g., Raaijmakers & Shiffrin, 1981) often assume that items presented close together in time are more likely to occupy the buffer simultaneously (Phillips, Shiffrin, & Atkinson, 1967).
-As such, binding in a short-term buffer would produce a TCE when items are encoded 1 second apart, but not when there is a distraction-filled delay between items because a filled delay should prevent multiple items from being active in the short-term buffer at any given moment and abolish the TCE (Howard & Kahana, 1999).
+For example, theories based on binding in a short-term buffer (e.g., Raaijmakers & Shiffrin, 1981) often assume that items presented close together in time are more likely to occupy the buffer simultaneously (Phillips et al., 1967).
+As such, binding in a short-term buffer would produce a TCE when items are encoded 1 s apart, but not when there is a distraction-filled delay between items because a filled delay should prevent multiple items from being active in the short-term buffer at any given moment and abolish the TCE (Howard & Kahana, 1999).

-Supporting Retrieved Context Theory's prediction that the TCE should be consistent regardless of timescale, a significant TCE has been found using continual distractor free recall (CDFR), in which a distractor task of sufficient duration to fill the buffer intervenes between each item presentation (Howard & Kahana, 1999).
-A TCE has been observed at longer timescales as well, even when items are separated by hours (Cortis Mack, Cinel, Davies, Harding, & Ward, 2017).
+Supporting retrieved context theory's prediction that the TCE should be consistent regardless of timescale, a significant TCE has been found using continual distractor free recall (CDFR), in which a distractor task of sufficient duration to fill the buffer intervenes between each item presentation (Howard & Kahana, 1999).
+A